seanpln/simple-pinn-pde-solver/README.md

 blablabla

-## Reverse-mode AD

-A reverse-mode automatic differentiator works by traversing a given DAG in reverse topologically sorted order (when the algortihm reaches a Node, it has already seen all of the Node's children).
+Thus, when the AD algortihm reaches a Node, it has to know this Nodes parents, as well as the local gradient data.

 ## DAG construction